 8 Reasons Our Kids Need Hugs (And Us Too) (Benefits of Hugs)

 1. Hugs help us feel safe

-By simply hugging our brains produce soothing chemicals that actually help us to feel safe and less threatened.
+Simply hugging our brain produces soothing chemicals that actually help us feel safe and less threatened.
 Amazing!

 Have you ever been upset and had someone take the time to hug you?
 You just melt into them.
 Hugs are soothing and powerful simultaneously (be sure to hold your hug for as long as you can – more on that below).